Table of contents

 - Point the customer in the right direction if it’s a query that your knowledge base has the answer to.

 - Ask for all the right and necessary details (in one email) if it’s an issue that requires more input from a customer.

 - Solve the query thoroughly and sufficiently, while also sharing all the relevant context.

 3. Train your support staff to write good emails

 Writing good customer emails is an underrated skill.
 The more clear and effective you are in communicating with customers, the faster you can resolve queries and cut down on any unnecessary back and forth.

-The good news is that this is a skill that can be learnt.
-You can train your customer support staff to use simple, understandable language, sans jargons, while writing emails to customers.
+The good news is that this is a skill that can be learned.
+You can train your customer support staff to use simple, understandable language, sans jargon, while writing emails to customers.

 What’s also important is that your support staff steer clear of providing vague advice on customer emails and instead share clear-cut action plans to fix the issue.
 For instance, if you want to provide a customer with instructions, use bullet points.
 Or you could get creative and take inspiration from Wistia’s personalized video responses — in order to help customers troubleshoot their issues.

 In short, make it easy for customers to understand your emails.
 Here are some ways in which you can help your team achieve that:

 - Organize workshops on how to craft customer communication